Skyscanner/backpack-ios/Backpack/StarRating/README.md

 ### Appearance attributes

-`BPKStarRating`/`Backpack.StarRating` is displaying `BPKStarRating`/`Backpack.Star` views which have the following appearance attributes.
+`BPKStarRating` is displaying `BPKStarRating` views which have the following appearance attributes.

 `(UIColor)starFilledColor`